moogacs/docs.buf.build/docs/generate/usage.md

 The paths in the template and the `-o` flag will be interpreted as relative to your **current directory**, so you can place your template files anywhere.

+For a complete list of supported inputs refer to the [Input format documentation](../reference/inputs.md#source-formats).

 ## Limit to specific files

 By default, `buf` builds all files under the `buf.yaml` configuration file.
 You can instead manually specify